spookymilk/Clockwork-Menu/README.md

 ## Acknowledgments

-* Nolla Games for supply such a wonderful game, and the documentation for said game.
+* Nolla Games for supplying such a wonderful game, and the documentation for said game.
 * probable-basilisk who can be found,[probable-basilisk](https://github.com/probable-basilisk),which helped getting the function from a table-list of buttons.